Key Points

 Discrete data can be summarized with a frequency table that shows the count of each category in the data sample.

 Discrete data requires large sample sizes for graphs and statistical analysis.
-To collect a large enough sample can be expensive in terms of time, money, and staff.
+Collecting a large enough sample can be expensive in terms of time, money, and staff.
 On the other hand, it can be easier to collect than continuous data if you have clear definitions of the data categories.

 Discrete data is less efficient than continuous data.
-It can tell you whether a product weight is defective, but it can’t tell you how much the product actually weighs.
+It can tell you whether a product’s weight is defective, but it can’t tell you how much the product weighs.

 It is important to make sure that the people sorting the data into categories (sometimes called inspectors) agree on the category for a given product.

 Machines that provide count data must also be studied to determine that their output is trustworthy.
-It’s your responsibility as a discrete data analyst to study and correct any issues with your inspectors or measurement equipment prior to analyzing the data it provides.
+It’s your responsibility as a discrete data analyst to study and correct any issues with your inspectors or measurement equipment before analyzing the data it provides.

 You must determine if the data generated by processes measures and/or process outputs is discrete in nature in order to do the following two things.